What is human-based research?

 How human-based research helps patients

-Drugs that look promising in the early stages of research (preclinical, in vitro and in vivo phases) rarely reach pharmacy shelves.
-A large percentage of drugs (around 95%) which have passed the preclinical phases, fails in fact during clinical trials, on humans (14, 15).
+Drugs that look promising in the early stages of research (preclinical, in vitro and in animals) rarely reach pharmacy shelves.
+A large percentage of drugs (90-96%) which have passed the preclinical phases, fails in fact during clinical trials, on humans (14, 15).

 Research based on human biology is essential to protect volunteers in clinical trials